fahrgemeinschaft/ride-to-gtfs-converter/documentation/Routing.md

 # Routing tool evaluation

 We work with routing to generate inbetween stops where passengers can potentially join a ride.
+This must be coordinated with the driver to arrange an additional pickup or drop-off on the way.
 3 tools will be evaluated using an example route from Berlin to Hamburg.

 ### OSRM